-This exhibit organized by the Detroit Institute of Arts will highlight the artistry and influence of Detroit car designers working between 1950 and the present day.
+This exhibition organized by the Detroit Institute of Arts will highlight the artistry and influence of Detroit car designers working between 1950 and the present day.
 It will bring together 12 coupes and sedans designed across that 70-year period to highlight significant achievements in style and technology.
 The 12 cars include unique examples of experimental show cars created for display and iconic production models sold to the mass market.
 Design drawings and photographs will allow you to imagine the creative and innovative processes that bring a vehicle from the drawing board to the street.

 A selection of paintings and sculptures will highlight the conversation between the American art world and the car culture from the 1950s to the present day.

 Detroit Style: Car Design in the Motor City, 1950-2020 is organized by the Detroit Institute of Arts.

 Major funding is generously provided by the Ford Motor Company Fund, General Motors, and Mrs. Jennifer Adderley in loving memory of her husband, Mr. Terence E. Adderley.

 Additional funding is provided by the Marvin and Betty Danto Family Foundation, FCA US LLC, and The Suburban Collection, Jennifer & David Fischer and Darcy & David Fischer, Jr.